Is there an option to never unblock/unban an IP address? In other words to permanently block the IP addresses.

 RdpGuard is running fine on our old XP/2003/2008 Server but some elements like images aren't displaying properly in RdpGuard Dashboard.

-The GUI is HTML-based and uses the part of Internet Explorer in order to render
+RdpGuard Dashboard is HTML based and uses the Internet Explorer engine in order to render

 HTML.
-Please try to install the latest version of Internet
+Please install the most recent version of Internet Explorer and corresponding updates.

 This is one time fee and your License is lifetime.
 Each license

 includes one year of free upgrades, support and access to IP Cloud and Geo IP services.

 This means that you are eligible for free upgrades within one year from your purchase.

 After the one year is over you may continue use your current version

 as long as you wish, or you may purchase another year of upgrades for $49.95